 The AAAS Center for Science Diplomacy aims to build the educational structures, tools, and resources to support the next generation of science diplomacy leaders and ensure that scientists and diplomats have the training and resources needed to work at the intersection of science and international relations, and address global challenges.

 AAAS has partnered with The World Academy of Sciences (TWAS) since 2011 to organize a week-long summer course at TWAS headquarters in Trieste, Italy, to introduce science diplomacy to participants from the global south and explore key contemporary international policy issues relating to science, technology, environment and health.
 The course is geared towards early-career scientists as well as scientists or government officials with policy and diplomacy experience from developing countries.
 Since 2014, more than 200 alumni from more than 50 countries have participated.
 This course is financially supported by the Swedish International Development Cooperation Agency (Sida) and the Golden Family Foundation.

 Participants of the 2017 AAAS-TWAS Course on Science Diplomacy in Trieste, Italy | Credit: TWAS

-AAAS has expanding its course offerings in partnership with TWAS to include regionally-focused ones in the global south.
+AAAS has expanded its course offerings in partnership with TWAS to include regionally-focused ones in the global South.
 In 2017, with TWAS, the Academy of Science of South Africa (ASSAf), and TWAS’s Regional Office for Sub-Saharan Africa (TWAS-ROSSA), the CSD co-organized a pilot science diplomacy course in Namibia for southern African countries.
 In May 2018, AAAS, TWAS, ASSAf, and TWAS-ROSSA held a week-long course for Sub-Saharan African participants outside of Pretoria, South Africa.
 In 2019, AAAS and TWAS partnered with the Bibliotheca Alexandrina (BA) in Alexandria, Egypt for a regional workshop designed for Arab scientists living and working in the Arab region.

-This course is designed as an immersion experience in the science diplomacy ecosystem in the U.S. capital combining academic lectures, field visits, professional development workshops, networking opportunities and leadership training.
+This course was designed as an immersion experience in the science diplomacy ecosystem in the U.S. capital combining academic lectures, field visits, professional development workshops, networking opportunities and leadership training.
 Read more about the 2018 Science Diplomacy and Leadership (SDL) Workshop in Washington, D.C., as well as the first workshop, which was held in September 2017.

 Participants of the first Science Diplomacy and Leadership Workshop with Roman Macaya (far left), former ambassador of Costa Rica to the United States | Credit: AAAS